Liverpool (album): Recording

-Production

 The album's production was handled by Trevor Horn's engineer Stephen Lipson, who urged the band to play their own instruments on this album (Horn having replaced many of the band's performances and arrangements with his session musicians or his own performances on Welcome to the Pleasuredome).
+Lipson followed a laborious method of compiling the band's performances via two 24-track Sony digital recorders, where different elements were transferred between 24-track tapes via offsets to create new versions.
+Via this method, the song arrangements and structure could also be fine-tuned on tape as they went along, accumulating over 50 different multitrack versions of "Rage Hard", for example.
+Basic tracks were cut at Wisseloord Studios over eight weeks, with keyboard overdubs & final mixes at Sarm West in London.
+Synclavier programming was also done with Lipson, albeit to a lesser extent than the previous album.

 According to Nash, the band was given contradicting information, with Horn considered as a producer or executive producer.
+According to drummer Peter Gill, Horn had a less hands-on role, screening through the material and advising on changes to the songs via Lipson as they cut the basic tracks.
 In the end Horn took over mixing it on which "spent a whopping £500,000 (making £840,000 in all) tidying it up".
 The band was so much in debt that they had to sell at least a million copies to start earning "a penny".

 Music

-Liverpool features a heavier rock sound than its predecessor.
+Liverpool features a more hard rock and heavy metal sound than its predecessor.
 In a 1986 interview with Sounds, Johnson said, "I describe 'Liverpool' as removing the rose-tinted spectacles of Welcome to the Pleasuredome.
 It's a more mature record and a more serious record, but it's a case of like it or lump it, you know?"
 Frankie Goes to Hollywood have not released any more studio albums since Liverpool.
 The cover photo was different depending on what format was purchased (LP, cassette, or compact disc).